 - Bromantic comedy

-- Best friends forever ("BFF"), a term that describes a close friendship typical of teenage girls and young women.
+- Best friends forever (BFF), a close friendship typical of teenage girls and young women.

 - "This Is Why the Obama-Biden Friendship Is Surprising".
 Time.
 Retrieved 2017-05-22.

 - DeAngelis M., ed.
 (2014).
 Reading the Friendship Homosocial Relationships in Film and television.
 Wayne State University Press.
 ISBN 978-0814338988.